sdan/vlite/README.md

 # VLite V2

-Improvements upon [VLite](https://github.com/sdan/vlite).
+Improvements upon the original [VLite](https://github.com/sdan/vlite).
 Still blazing fast, and still in Numpy, but with many more features.
 You can find the original information about the project from Surya [here](https://twitter.com/sdand/status/1676256437918633984).
-It's still faster than other VDBs.
+All written in < 250 lines of Python!

 # About Section (Original)